learn-academy-2023-delta/database-challenges/query-brandon-amir-padge.md

         AND indepyear > 1945;

 Which fifteen countries have the lowest life expectancy?
+(HINT: starts with Zambia, ends with Sierra Leonne)

+SELECT *
+FROM country
+WHERE lifeexpectancy != 0
+ORDER BY lifeexpectancy
+LIMIT 15;

+Which fifteen countries have the highest life expectancy?
+(HINT: starts with Andorra, ends with Spain)

+SELECT *
+FROM country
+WHERE lifeexpectancy != 0
+ORDER BY lifeexpectancy DESC
+LIMIT 15;

-(HINT: starts with Zambia, ends with Sierra Leonne) Which fifteen countries have the highest life expectancy?
-(HINT: starts with Andorra, ends with Spain) Which five countries have the lowest population density (density = population / surfacearea)?
-(HINT: starts with Greenland) Which countries have the highest population density?(HINT: starts with Macao) Which is the smallest country by area?
-(HINT: .4) Which is the smallest country by population?
+Which five countries have the lowest population density (density = population / surfacearea)?
+(HINT: starts with Greenland)

+SELECT name, surfacearea, population, population/surfacearea AS population_density FROM country
+WHERE population !=0
+ORDER BY population_density
+LIMIT 5;

+Which countries have the highest population density?(HINT: starts with Macao)

+SELECT name, surfacearea, population, population/surfacearea AS population_density FROM country
+WHERE population !=0
+ORDER BY population_density DESC
+LIMIT 5;

+Which is the smallest country by area?
+(HINT: .4)

+SELECT name, surfacearea
+FROM country
+ORDER BY surfacearea
+LIMIT 1;

+Which is the smallest country by population?
 (HINT: 50)?

+SELECT name, population
+FROM country
+WHERE population !=0
+ORDER BY population
+LIMIT 1;

 Which is the biggest country by area?
+(HINT: 1.70754e+07)

+SELECT name, surfacearea
+FROM country
+ORDER BY surfacearea DESC
+LIMIT 1;

+Which is the biggest country by population?
+(HINT: 1277558000)

+SELECT name, population
+FROM country
+ORDER BY population DESC
+LIMIT 1;

-(HINT: 1.70754e+07) Which is the biggest country by population?
-(HINT: 1277558000) Who is the most influential head of state measured by population?
+Who is the most influential head of state measured by population?
 (HINT: Jiang Zemin)